djalbat/yapp/README.md

 `);
 ```
-All the HTML elements of which Yapp is comprised have placeholder classes, for example the textarea element has a `rich` placeholder class, and can therefore be targeted in this way.
+All the HTML elements of which Yapp is comprised have placeholder classes and can therefore be targeted in this way.
+To see these placeholder classes, simply have a look at an instance of Yapp in your browser's developer tools.

 ### Syntax styles